sebanc/brunch/BUILDING.md

 # Brunch principle

 The Brunch framework purpose is to create a generic x86_64 ChromeOS image from an official recovery image.
-To do so, it uses a 1GB ROOTC partition (containing a custom kernel, an initramfs, the swtpm binaries, userspace patches and config files) and a specific EFI partition to boot from it.
+To do so, it uses a 1GB ROOTC partition (containing custom kernels, an initramfs, the swtpm binaries, userspace patches and config files) and a specific EFI partition to boot from it.

 The source directory is composed of:
-- the build.sh script used to build the framework,
+- the 3 scripts used to build the framework,
 - Different Brunch Linux kernels based on ChromiumOS release including specific ChromeOS and surface devices patches (in the kernels directory),
 - An "efi-partition" folder containing shim and GRUB and the specific GRUB config,
 - An "extra-firmwares" directory to include firmware files which are not available in the mainline kernel firmware git (the mainline kernel firmware files are downloaded during the build process),